 What does a Graduate Teaching Assistant do?

-A graduate teaching assistant assists in running classes at a university.
-This may include helping a professor teach an especially large class, grading papers, running classroom related errands, and performing other menial tasks at the suggestion of their overseeing professor.
-At some schools, experienced graduate teaching assistants are given their own class to teach, and only meet with their assigned professor occasionally to discuss the matter.
+A graduate teaching assistant may help a professor teach an especially large class, grade papers, run classroom related errands, and perform other menial tasks at the suggestion of their overseeing professor.
+At some schools, experienced graduate teaching assistants are given their own class to teach, and only meet with their assigned professor occasionally to discuss how things are going.
 The classes that they teach are usually introductory courses in their field of study.
-For example, a graduate student studying English Literature will generally instruct or assist in instructing a Freshman Composition class, or a similar class within the field.
+For example, a graduate student studying english literature will generally instruct or assist in instructing a freshman composition class, or a similar class within the field.

 Graduate teaching assistants also sometimes help professors complete research.
 Assistants in the sciences may work preparing, setting up, and cleaning labs and scientific instruments.
 They may also work in university-sponsored tutoring centers, helping undergraduate students succeed.
-For example, a graduate student in Physics may work at a university tutoring center assisting introductory physics students in understanding ideas in their courses that they find to be complex.
-Graduate teaching assistants perform many jobs that professors are not interested in or consider to be menial or tedious.
+For example, a graduate student in physics may work at a university tutoring center assisting introductory physics students with understanding concepts that they find to be complex.

 What is the workplace of a Graduate Teaching Assistant like?

 Most graduate teaching assistants work part-time, in addition to completing full-time graduate studies.
 Typically, they work in a classroom, and are given a cubicle in an office, which they can use for their studies and their assistantship work.
 They spend a lot of time interacting with students, professors, and other assistants.